본문 바로가기

 Audit Fee Pressure Intensifies Amid Expanding Competition

 However, behind the impressive contract results lies what some describe as a 'chicken game' of cutthroat competition.
-There are concerns that excessive reductions in audit fees, amid slowing audit division revenue growth for accounting firms, could ultimately lead to heavier workloads for audit staff and a decline in audit quality.
-According to the Financial Supervisory Service, the audit division revenue growth rate for 254 accounting firms sharply dropped from 16.7% in 2022 to 4.7% in 2023 and 3.2% in 2024.
+There are concerns that excessive reductions in audit fees, amid slowing growth in audit revenue for accounting firms, could ultimately lead to increased workloads for audit staff and a decline in audit quality.
+According to the Financial Supervisory Service, the audit revenue growth rate for 254 accounting firms sharply declined from 16.7% in 2022 to 4.7% in 2023 and 3.2% in 2024.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.